selimslab/selimslab.github.io/_posts/thoughts/phil/2020-5-29-principia.md

 >
 >  Socrates

 What makes you, you?

-our principles shape our life and decisions.
+Our principles shape our life and decisions.
 What we think, we become.

-a good life is a happy and meaningful life, there is no single recipe for all, yet it almost always includes health, freedom, good social relationships, and peace of mind
+A good life is a happy and meaningful life, there is no single recipe for all, yet it almost always includes health, freedom, good social relationships, and peace of mind

-**essentials** wise, brave, temperate, just, mindful, grateful
+**Essentials** wise, brave, temperate, just, mindful, grateful

-## the core concepts
+## The core concepts

 **health** sleep, water, healthy food, and sports, air quality, eliminate sources of stress